The Spelunker from Spelunky, being kind of an Indiana Jones expy hates snakes, too. Doesn't really seem to stop him, though.

 World of Warcraft has a shout out in the form of an NPC with a strong fear of snakes who's named Harrison Jones, which takes Indy's last name and his actor's first name.

-The last line of a journal entry in Vesuvia that mentioned the discovery of a charred snakeskin was "Snakes - anything but snakes..."
+The last line of a journal entry in Vesuvia that mentions the discovery of a charred snakeskin is "Snakes - anything but snakes..."

 Gemini Man from Mega Man 3 hates snakes.
 Not surprisingly, he takes massive damage from Snake Man's Search Snakes.